wombleton/gitlaw-nz/acts/M/Medicines Act 1981.md

     (3) The disclosure of any information pursuant to subsection (2) shall not prejudice any application subsequently made for a patent.

-    (4) Every person commits an offence against this Act and is liable to a fine not exceeding $1,000 who fails to comply with any requirement under subsection (2).
+    (4) Every person commits an offence against this Act and is liable on conviction to a fine not exceeding $1,000 who fails to comply with any requirement under subsection (2).

     Compare: 1969 No 7 ss 39(5), 47

+    Section 107(4): amended, on 1 July 2013, by [section 413][220] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 108 Specified publications